steczigo/project_jpo_cinema_booking/README.md

 09.01.2019 final (?) version
 - no GUI ( :< no time )
-- many features missing like basic error handlers ( again, no time )
+- many features missing like a few basic error handlers ( again, no time )
 - works fine